jeremyzyang/engagement_that_sells/README.md

 # engagement_that_sells

 The code contains 6 Jupyter notebooks in R, each performing a main subtask.
-Data is stored in tiktok.RData. *To-do: add notebooks in Python.*
+Data is stored in tiktok.RData. *To-do: add Python notebooks on model training.*

 1. Summary statistics